3 Principles for Great Webinar Slides

 This is a recipe for a presentation that puts your audience to sleep.
 They read your slides faster than you can present, then they wait for you to get to the next slide.
 They might even leave the webinar if you take too long to catch up with them.

 If you want to deliver a powerful presentation, it should come organically from what you have to say, and be supported by extremely visual slides that emphasize your points.

 Then I start copying and pasting my material into a slide deck.
-Then I format the text.
-Then I add the pictures.
+I format the text.
+I add pictures.
 Then I practice the presentation with my slide deck.